-By 2025, all cotton used across our business and in the products we sell will come from certified recycled sources or from certified more sustainable sources.
-We encourage our brand partners to improve traceability through recognised collaborative platforms.
+By 2025 all cotton used across our business and in the products we sell will come from recycled sources or from certified more sustainable sources

 What is cotton?

 Cotton, the most widely produced natural fibre on the planet, is the fluffy down that surrounds the seed pods of the cotton plant.
 It is globally cultivated and harvested to be spun and then woven or knitted into textiles.